henichole/eCommerce-Project/cleaning_data.md

 2. After cleaning the duplicated rows, I realized that in the sales_by_sku, I have a total of 462 rows, which means I should have 462 unique products as my primary key in sales_by_sku table.
 However, when I switch to look for the productsku in sales_report, I only see 454.
 There must be 8 products missing.

+3. In analytics table, the visitstarttime column is in a different format, I need to change it.

 Queries:
 Below, provide the SQL queries you used to clean your data.